jonase/eastwood/README.md

 libraries to inspect namespaces and report possible problems.

 It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 (the new `.cljc` files are _not_ linted yet -- their contents are ignored).
+It has been tried with some of the Clojure 1.8.0-alpha versions, but there are known problems there (e.g. incorrect warning about misplaced docstrings, perhaps incorrect warnings about wrong tags, etc.).
 As of Eastwood version 0.2.0, it no longer supports Clojure 1.4.0 or earlier versions.

 It supports only Clojure on Java, not ClojureScript or Clojure/CLR.